The command awk (Aho, Weinberger, Kernighan) contains pattern

 is given, multiple replacements are allowed (not needed in the above

 example).
-The final character translate (tr
+The final character translate (tr) command removes the

 newline characters.
 This is perhaps not absolutely needed in most